fabferri/az-pattern/vwan/01-vwan-s2s/README.md

 $vpnGateway.BgpSettings.BgpPeeringAddresses[0].DefaultBgpIpAddresses
 $vpnGateway.BgpSettings.BgpPeeringAddresses[1].DefaultBgpIpAddresses
 ```
-The same values can be grab from the Azure management portal:
+The same values can be grabbed from the Azure management portal:

 [![3]][3]